scryptic86/Kali-Linux-for-OrangePi/README.md

 These images were built with Swap DISABLED.
-I'm sure most of you know how to enable it if needed but here is a quick step-by-step just in case.(I cheated with A.I. ;))
+I'm sure most of you know how to enable it if needed but here is a quick step-by-step just in case.

 Here’s an easy, step-by-step procedure to enable swap on Kali Linux using a swap file.
 This method works on most modern systems and does not require repartitioning your disk.